 However, these signs don’t necessarily mean your child has a learning disability.
 You should take those signs as a signal to investigate.
 Moreover, specialists can perform a wide range of tests that will identify learning disabilities.

-Venture Academy specializes in helping troubled youth with academic problems.
+Venture Academy specialises in helping struggling youth with academic problems.
 We provide a comprehensive assessment for learning disabilities.
 Afterward, we provide a plan for getting your child back on track.
 We’re open to families from across Canada.
 Moreover, we offer services such as:

 - Family therapy